How to Tell If You Have A Mold Problem

-What is mold?
-Mold is defined as a growth of fungus that occurs on food or in a home in moist warm conditions.
-It is a fungus that grows in the form of multicellular filaments called hyphae.
-The best example of mold can be seen in bread left in a damp environment, or mold that can be found in our basement after it’s flooded from the rainy season and is also noticeable by the smell of the environment.
-Having some mold in our home is normal, but too much mold in our home can cause some health issues.
-Some people are sensitive to molds that if they get exposed to molds it can lead to wheezing, and red or itchy eyes or skin.
-When Mold eats, grows, and multiplies, it releases Microbial Volatile Organic Compounds (MVOC).
+Having some mold in your home is normal, but too much mold can cause health issues.
+Some people are sensitive to mold, and can experience wheezing, and red or itchy eyes or skin.
+When mold eats, grows, and multiplies, it releases Microbial Volatile Organic Compounds (MVOC).
 MVOC is a variety of compounds formed in the metabolism of fungi and bacteria and it can cause eye and upper-airway irritation.
 There is limited evidence that it can cause shortness of breath and develop asthma.
 And if it gets worse sometimes it can produce toxins that cause adverse effects in humans.

 So, how can you tell that you have mold problems?
 Here are some signs that can determine that you have mold problems.

 Mold Smell – Not all molds smell, but many do.
 The smell that mold produces is like an earthy, damp, tangy, musty, or rotting wood smell.
-Mold can smell different from person to person.
-It depends but for most, it is a very unpleasant kind of smell.
+For most, it is a very unpleasant kind of smell.

 Visible Growth of Mold – Active mold growth requires moisture.
-So places like windows, pipes or leaks in roofs, or places that have been flooding is where mold can be visible.
+Places like windows, pipes or leaks in roofs, or areas of the home that are flooded or have been flooded are where mold can be visible.
 Visible mold growth may appear cottony, velvety, granular, or leathery.
-But not all molds can be visible and sometimes it can be the scariest.
+Some molds are not visible, which can be dangerous if not caught in time.

-Water Leaks – Because of the moisture from the leaks it can produce molds.
+Water Leaks – Moisture from water leaks can produce mold if left alone for too long.
 Leaking water often contributes to the growth and spread of mold.
-These water leaks are often caused by water pipelines, leaking roofs, and/or rain, so it would be visible in wooden ceilings or walls.
+These water leaks are often caused by condensation on pipelines or leaks from pipes, leaking roofs, or rain, so it would be visible in wooden ceilings or walls.

 Water Intrusion – It is the uncontrolled movement of water or water vapor into areas in a building where it is unwanted and undesirable.
 For example, the water trapped behind paint film, wallpaper, or items attached to the wall can lead to mold growth.
 Water intrusion is a serious concern.